Internships & Fellowships

 Susan Blumenthal, M.D.

-This position is located in the Office of Former Assistant Surgeon General of the United States, Rear Admiral Susan Blumenthal, M.D., M.P.A (ret.).
-Dr. Blumenthal currently serves as a Senior Fellow in the Health Policy Program at the New America Foundation (NAF) where she focuses on health care reform implementation, women’s health, obesity prevention, food insecurity and global health issues.
-The Health Policy Program at the New America Foundation is committed to achieving a high quality, coordinated, and economically sustainable health care system.
+This position is located in the office of Former Assistant Surgeon General of the United States, Rear Admiral Susan Blumenthal, M.D., M.P.A (ret.).
+Dr. Blumenthal currently serves as a Senior Fellow in Health Policy at New America where she focuses on health care reform implementation, women’s health, obesity prevention, food insecurity, and global health issues.
+The Health Policy Program at New America is committed to achieving a high quality, coordinated, effective, and economically sustainable health care system.
+The program has a special focus on applying technology to advance health.
 The program aims not only to discover best practices in medicine and health promotion, but also to communicate these practices to the broadest possible audience, including policy makers, health care professionals, and especially consumers of health care, through scholarly work, convening workshops, briefings, and conferences as well as with original journalism.

-The New America Foundation is a nonprofit, nonpartisan public policy institute that invests in new thinkers and new ideas to address the challenges and opportunities facing the United States.
-The foundation’s mission is animated by the American ideal that each generation will live better than the last.
+New America is a nonprofit, nonpartisan public policy institute that invests in new thinkers and new ideas to address the challenges and opportunities facing the United States.
+The think tank’s mission is animated by the American ideal that each generation will live better than the last.
 That ideal is today under strain.
 Our education and health care systems are struggling with problems of quality, cost and access.
 The country requires creative means to address its fiscal challenges and pay for needed public, social and environmental investments.
-Abroad, the United States has yet to fashion sustainable foreign and defense policies that will protect its citizens and interests in a rapidly integrating world
+Abroad, the United States must fashion sustainable foreign and defense policies that will protect its citizens and interests in a rapidly integrating world

-An internationally recognized health expert and leader, Rear Admiral Susan J. Blumenthal, M.D., M.P.A. (ret.) served as U.S. Assistant Surgeon General, the first Deputy Assistant Secretary for Women’s Health and Senior Science, Medical, and Global Health Advisor in the U.S. Department of Health and Human Services, and as a Senior Public Health Advisor to the White House.
+An internationally recognized health expert and leader, Rear Admiral Susan J. Blumenthal, M.D., M.P.A. (ret.) served as U.S. Assistant Surgeon General, the first Deputy Assistant Secretary for Women’s Health and Senior Science, Medical, and Global Health Advisor in the U.S. Department of Health and Human Services, and as a Senior Health Advisor to the White House.
 As a leading advocate, policymaker, and national spokesperson on critical health issues facing America and the world, Admiral Blumenthal has been named by the New York Times, the National Library of Medicine, and the Medical Herald as one of the most influential and important women in medicine.
-She has received honorary doctorates, bee decorated with the highest medals of the US Public Health Service, and named a Rock Star of Science for her pioneering contributions to improving health in our nation and globally.
+She has received honorary doctorates, been decorated with the highest medals of the US Public Health Service, been awarded the Health Leader of the Year Award the Commissioned Officers Association, and named a Rock Star of Science for her pioneering contributions to improving health in our nation and globally.

 INTERNSHIP AND FELLOWSHIP DETAILS